Gmishra2000/fullstack-crud-app/readme.md

 ## About

 I have divided the folder structure in two section frontend and backend.
-Frontend involved Login and Registration on Landing Page.
-Registration has two user Admin and User.
-Admin has the authority of viewing all the users present in User Database and role of deleting the users.
+Frontend involves Login and Registration on Landing Page.
+Registration has two user role Admin and User.
+Admin has the authority of viewing all the users present in database and role of deleting the users.
 User can only update it's profile and view it's own info.

+- Backend Work flow
+  - Created Schema for User model in Prisma
+  - Auth Controller for Handling login and registration.
+  - Making use of JWt for encrypting payload and generating token for further validation
+  - Added auth middleware for all api like getUser, getAlluser, delete, update
+  - Admin has only access to delete the user data hence added role middleware for that
+  - Update can be done by both user and admin
+  - Added file uploader for user's profile
+  - Have added validation for all schema using vine.js library

+- Frontend Work flow
+  - Main App folder contains all the components
+  - Home, Login, Registration, User, Admin, Not Found
+  - Restricted Protected Route for User and Admin
+  - Stored Jwt token after login in localstorage for restricted API with authorization
+  - Destroyed token after logout